-Her, and her sister Melanie—who was still missing—were the only ones that held normal jobs.
+Her, and her sister Melanie—who was still missing—were the only ones holding normal jobs.
 Marissa was a waitress at a restaurant called The Purple Hermit and Mel taught several physical education courses at the university.
 With her missing, they had to hire a replacement.

 Marissa was the only person taking her sister’s disappearance seriously.
 Her parents didn’t even bat an eyelash.
 She knew they didn’t get along, but she didn’t know it was to the extent of them not caring about her well-being.
 Whenever she brought the topic up, their answer remained the same “She’ll turn up eventually.”